YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 **ydb_tmp** (gtm_tmp) specifies a directory where socket files used for communication between gtmsecshr and YottaDB processes are stored.
 All processes using the same YottaDB should have the same $ydb_tmp.

 **ydb_tpnotacidtime** (gtm_tpnotacidtime) specifies the maximum time that a YottaDB process waits for a non-isolated timed command (HANG, JOB, LOCK, OPEN, READ, WRITE /* or ZALLOCATE) running within a transaction to complete before it releases all critical sections it owns and sends a TPNOTACID information message to the system log.
-A YottaDB process owns critical sections on all or some of the regions participating in a transactions only during final retry attempts (when $TRETRY>2). ydb_tpnotacidtime specifies time in seconds to millisecond precision (three decimal places); the default is 2 seconds.
+A YottaDB process owns critical sections on all or some of the regions participating in a transaction, only during final retry attempts (when $TRETRY>2). ydb_tpnotacidtime specifies time in seconds to millisecond precision (three decimal places); the default is 2 seconds.
 The maximum value of ydb_tpnotacidtime is 30 and the minimum is 0.
 If ydb_tpnotacidtime specifies a time outside of this range, YottaDB uses the default value.
 YottaDB releases critical sections in a final retry attempt to provide protection from certain risky coding patterns which, because they are not isolated, can cause deadlocks (in the worst case) and long hangs (in the best case).
 As ZSYSTEM and BREAK are neither isolated nor timed, YottaDB initiates TPNOTACID behavior for them immediately as it encounters them during execution in a final retry attempt (independent of ydb_tpnotacidtime).
 Rapidly repeating TPNOTACID messages are likely associated with live-lock, which means that a process is consuming critical resources repeatedly within a transaction, and is unable to commit because the transaction duration is too long to commit while maintaining ACID transaction properties.

 **ydb_tprestart_log_delta** (gtm_tprestart_log_delta) specifies the number of transaction restarts for which YottaDB should wait before reporting a transaction restart to the operator logging facility.
 If ydb_tprestart_log_delta is not defined, YottaDB initializes ydb_tprestart_log_delta to 0.